 How To Recycle Your Strings Through The Playback Rewards System

 1) Go to this website https://www.daddario.com/playback/recycle/

-4) Open up the email and activate your account, and voila, you’re finished the first step.
+4) Open up the email and activate your account

-1) a) Once you’ve collected 2 pounds of guitar strings, which should probably take you around a year, you can print off a shipping label from the company and send them off.
+Once you’ve collected 2 pounds of guitar strings, which should probably take you around a year, you can print off a shipping label from the company and send them off.
 How you ship them depends on what you have available, but I imagine that a small box would be the best way because you can fit several pounds of strings in it.

 Alternative Ways Of Recycling Your Strings